SCOTCHMAN'S CREEK GOLF CLUB

 The club provides a 9 hole competition played on Tuesdays for those members who are getting older or are recovering from injury or illness.
 Tee off time is approximately 7.15 am for the first group of four followed by groups as designated by the Marshall.
 The group plays the back nine holes of the course from the 10th tee.
 On most Tuesday’s there are between 15 and 20 players teeing off.
 The 9 holers have a representative on the General Committee of the Club.

-The Group plays a stableford competition each week.
-Each 9 holer is given a handicap which is established based on a modified performance formula.
+The Group plays a Stableford competition each week.
+Fo handicapping the 9 Hole players use the golf link program based on the GA 9 Hole system.
 Each week there is a nearest the pin.

 © 2010 Scotchman's Creek Golf Club Inc - Reg.
 No. A 0020428V